During the ten-week Internal Medicine Clerkship you will participate in many activities, briefly described below.

 Please consult the written guidelines on the Clerkship website for each specific subspecialty for details regarding curriculum, call expectations, and time-off policy.
 Call your subspecialty preceptor the Thursday or Friday before you start your new rotation.

-Internal Medicine Ambulatory Block
+General Internal Medicine Ambulatory Block

 Each student will spend a two week period of time rotating through various Generalist clinics, Anti-coagulation Clinic, Lipid Clinic, STD Clinic, Stress/PFT testing and work with dietitian and visiting nurses.
 Click here to view the GIM Ambulatory Block Information.